pre6/pre6.github.io/resume.md

 ### Data Analyst — ERIS
 *Jul 2023 – Aug 2024 · North York, ON*

+- Managed data ingestion from various formats (CSV, XLSX, SHP, GDB) into a data staging area.
+- Developed complex SQL queries and PL/SQL procedures for data validation and compliance.
+- Applied regular expressions for address standardization, ensuring compatibility with ESRI geocoding.
+- Improved a JavaScript web scraper for more accurate data extraction from RESTful APIs.
+- Collaborated with teams to ensure data solutions met client needs and project requirements.

-This role was where I got comfortable with the messy, real-world side of data.
-I managed ingestion from a range of formats (CSV, XLSX, SHP, GDB), wrote complex SQL and PL/SQL validation procedures, and applied regex-based address standardization as a precursor to what would eventually become the NLP parser.
-I also improved a JavaScript web scraper for cleaner extraction from RESTful APIs.
+This role was where comfort with the messy, real-world side of data was built.
+The regex-based address work done here was the direct precursor to what eventually became the NLP parser — a reminder that good tools often grow out of frustration with the manual version of the same problem.

 ---

 ### HRMS Data Specialist (Contract) — Elton Manufacturing
 *May 2023 – Sep 2023 · Milton, ON*

-Led the technical assessment and migration from a legacy HR system to HUMI.
-I audited, cleansed, and normalized datasets in Excel, defined field mappings, and partnered with stakeholders to translate HR requirements into data architecture decisions.
+- Led evaluation and technical assessment of the HUMI HR management system to determine operational fit and data architecture compatibility.
+- Partnered with business stakeholders to translate HR requirements into system-level functional specifications and migration needs.
+- Designed and executed a structured data migration plan from the legacy HR system to HUMI, including dataset auditing, cleansing, normalization, and validation in Excel.
+- Defined required data schemas and field mappings to ensure integrity and completeness during system transition.

 ---

 ### Assistant Center Director & Instructor — Mathnasium
 *Oct 2017 – Jun 2025 · Aurora, ON*

-Mathnasium is where I first wrote software to solve a real problem — and where I learned that teaching math well means teaching the *why* before the *what*.
-That philosophy stuck with me.

-On the technical side, I built a Python (Tkinter) automation tool that turned a CSV-based scheduling workflow into an auto-populating Google Sheet with OAuth calendar sync, cutting administrative workload by about 75%.
-It was my first real project with Git, branches, and deploying something people actually used every day.
+- Built a Python (Tkinter) scheduling automation tool that converted a manual CSV workflow into an auto-populating Google Sheet with OAuth calendar sync, reducing administrative workload by ~75%.

-As an instructor, I saw students go from 60–70% to 90%+ — not through drilling, but through building genuine understanding from the ground up.
-I owe a lot of my own mathematical intuition to the Mathnasium approach, and I carried it through my undergraduate coursework at UofT, where my math grades were consistently my strongest.
+- Integrated Google OAuth for direct calendar synchronization and improved operational efficiency.
+- Trained and mentored instructors; implemented structured teaching strategies that improved student performance from 60% to 90%+.
+- Led scheduling operations and day-to-day center management.

+Mathnasium is where writing software to solve a real problem first clicked.
+The scheduling tool started small — turning a CSV into a spreadsheet — and grew into something with OAuth, Git branches, and actual users depending on it every day.
+It was a first taste of what it means to ship something.
+As an instructor, the philosophy that stuck was always teaching the *why* before the *what*: understanding from the root up, not drilling from the top down.
+That approach shaped how mathematics was learned at university too — the math scores were always the strongest, and that's not a coincidence.

 ---